kut-info-ase-2019/raspi/README.md

   * USB power cable
   * SD card x 2
     * The one inserted in the Rasberry pi is ready to use.
-    * The one inserted in the black SD card adapter is not; you can install OS, configure, and use it, if you like. ([how to configure](rasbian-setup))
+    * The one inserted in the black SD card adapter is not; you can install OS, configure, and use it, if you like.
   * SD card adapter x 2 (white & black)

 * Raspberry Pi Starter Kit contains a packing list.